Gori (actress): Early life

-Gori's parents were from Ahmedpur East, and later they went to Multan, where they settled, and Gori was born Gauhar Afroz in Multan, Pakistan, on 14 September in 1965.
+Gori's parents were from Ahmedpur East.
+They later settled in Multan, where Gori was born on 14 September 1965.

 Career

-In 1979, Gori started her career with her debut in Hathiar.
+In 1979, Gori started her film career with her debut Hathiar.
 The film was a hit, starring Sultan Rahi, Sabiha Khanum, and Mustafa Qureshi.
 She was a successful and popular actress in the 1980s and 1990s.
-Gori was very selective about her work, and she worked in about 56 movies.
-After the decline of Urdu cinema in the early 2000s, in 2003 she worked on her last Punjabi film, Khar Damagh Gujjar, and quit the Pakistani film industry after the film was released.
+Gori was very selective in her work, and worked in about 56 movies.
+After the decline of Urdu cinema in the early 2000s, in 2003 she worked in her last Punjabi film, Khar Damagh Gujjar, and quit the Pakistani film industry after the film was released.

 Personal life

 Gori's older sister Anjuman is an actress and she has one daughter.